Installing foam letters

 Installing foam sign letters can be simple; all you need is 100% silicone adhesive (exterior).
 No drills, nails, screws, or brackets are needed, so no damage to your storefront wall surface.
 You can purchase silicone adhesive from most hardware stores for around $5 per tube.
 We recommend clear silicone.
 See pics below on how to apply your silicone.

-Apply a single line of silicone to the back for letters 12-inches or less or
+Apply a single line of silicone to the back for letters 12-inches or less or a double line of silicone to the back of letters larger than 12 inches tall.

 Practice installation: